The 2016 Leaf Collection Season begins Monday, November 7, 2016. Postings will begin the week of October 24, 2016.

 Placing leaf piles in the street can cause many problems such as:

 Keeping leaf piles out of the streets prevents these problems.
-Rest assured that our crews can get your to leaves that are placed on the grass.
-Any discoloration of the grass is temporary as it is dormant at this time.
+Rest assured that our crews can get to your leaves that are placed on the grass.
+Any discoloration of the grass is temporary as it is dormant at this time of year.

-The Division of Highway Services started the FIRST round of leaf collection services on
+The Division of Highway Services will begin the FIRST round leaf collection services on November 7, 2016.

 Leaf Collection District

 The Leaf Collection District is generally south of Bel Pre Road, east of I-270/I-495 and west of New Hampshire Avenue, to the District line.
-DETAILED MAP
+See Map Above.

 The Leaf Collection Program continues for 6 to 8 weeks, and includes postings for 2 scheduled pick-ups.

-The second and final fall collection will begin after Thanksgiving.
+The second and final fall collection will begin around the beginning of December.
 The timing will depend on weather conditions.
-Red signs will indicate that this is the final collection.
 The same posting, collection, and sign removal procedures are used for both vacuum collections.